 In this regard, I do want to highlight (ICYMI) an absolutely fawning tribute to Xi Jinping’s “Important Thought on Cyber Great Power (网络强国的重要思想)” which appeared on the front page of Study Times on Wednesday and has been widely reprinted.
 Titled “Follow the Trend of the Information Revolution Era and Promote the Construction of a Cyber Great Power (顺应信息革命时代潮流 奋力推进网络强国建设), it was penned by Zhuang Rongwen, a Xi ally, and currently head of the Cyberspace Administration of China (both sides, Party and state, which is emphasized in his byline).
-He is also a deputy minister in the Central Propaganda Department and this article certainly shows some of that flare.
+He is also a deputy director in the Central Propaganda Department and this article certainly shows some of that flare.

 The most important part of the article is his pitch: